jerrymakesjelly/autoremove-torrents/docs/config.rst

 Part II: Filters
 ++++++++++++++++

-This strategy is available only for the torrents you chosen.
+The removing condtions are only available for the torrents you chosen.
 There are 9 filters available.

 * ``all_trackers``/``all_categories``/``all_status``: Choose all the trackers/categories/status.
 * ``categories``: Choose torrents in these categories.